noproblemo1/project-sedici/README.md

 Get your own community handle for Bluesky!

-Go to https://swifties.social to join the swifties.social community.
+Go to https://sedici.me to join the Sedici Leclerc community.

 ## What is a community handle?